itsRekas/cf_ai_vector_database/README.md

 ## AI-assisted coding

 This project contains code created and modified with AI assistance.
 AI was used to help give insights to implement features and generate tests;

+This project belongs to Reginald Kotey Appiah-Sekyere.
+I take full responsibility for and ownership of this project.